Nikon D7500 vs Olympus E-620

 - Longer lasting: Can take more shots (950 versus 500) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 8 years and 1 month of technical progress since the E-620 launch.

-Advantages of the Olympus E-620:
+Reasons to prefer the Olympus E-620:

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.